Urgent treatment centres are a facility you can go to if you need urgent medical attention, but it's not a life-threatening situation.

 At the moment, the NHS offers a mix of walk-in centres, urgent care centres, minor injury units and urgent treatment centres, all with different levels of service.

-By the end of 2019, these will either be called urgent treatment centres or change to offer other primary health care services.
+By Autumn 2020, these will either be called urgent treatment centres or change to offer other primary health care services.

 Urgent treatment centres aim to offer a more consistent service wherever you are in the country.

 They're GP-led and open for at least 12 hours a day every day of the week (including bank holidays).

 They're equipped to diagnose and treat many of the most common ailments people go to A&E for.

 You may be referred to an urgent treatment centre by NHS 111 or by a GP.
 You can also just turn up and walk in.